Diabetes Vision Screening

 1. Get a comprehensive dilated eye examination every year

-2. Control your blood sugar
+2. Manage your blood sugar

 3. Maintain healthy blood pressure and cholesterol levels